 corporations, and corporate officers and directors in defending

-class actions and shareholder derivative actions.
-In recent years,
+class actions and shareholder derivative actions, as well as

 - Cucinotta v.
 Deloitte & Touche, L.L.P.,